luodanrojas/jasond94.github.io/README.md

 Source code for my personal website.
 MIT Licensed.
 Contains a copy of my resume, as well as some links to Github. :octocat:

-## Forking Note

-If you fork this repo, please change the **form action** to an email address you own before trying it out.
-[Thaaaanks!](https://i.imgur.com/TpBVEjv.jpg)

 ```
 <form action="https://formspree.io/luodanvrojas@gmail.com" method="POST" class="form-horizontal" role="form">
 ```